-Although chapel is not church, and should not be seen as a replacement for active participation in a local church, it is still an essential time when the Providence community comes together as a body for prayer, praise and reflection on God's Word.
+Chapel is not the church and should not be seen as a replacement for active participation in a local congregation.
+However, Providence chapel is an essential time when the community comes together as a body for prayer, praise and reflection on God's Word.
 Chapel is held every Wednesday and occasionally on Friday in Witherspoon Hall.

-All Providence students who have not been granted a special accommodation must maintain an 80% attendance rate at chapel each semester.
-(Student athletes travelling for an away game will be granted one additional absence from chapel for the semester of their competition.
+All Providence students who have not been granted a special accommodation may not miss more than 3 chapels per semester.
+(Student athletes traveling for an away game will be granted one additional absence from chapel for the semester of their competition.
 Students pursuing curricular pursuits, such as the occasional conflicting Avodah or the occasional class discussion scheduled on a Friday chapel will similarly be granted an extra allowance as well.)
 Students may apply for an accommodation to this requirement through the Office of Student Life, however, accommodations are not simply granted for ordinary work schedules, because a student is a commuter, or because a student may participate in a co-curricular activity at Providence.

 For their attendance to count, students who attend chapel will be required to sign in on time and remain for the duration of chapel.
-Students who exceed the 20% allowance of missed chapels per semester will be required to listen to chapels they missed, and submit reflection papers to the Office of Student Life.
-Reflection papers are due within one week of notification.
+(Students who sign in but leave early will not receive credit) Students who exceed the 3 missed chapel allowance per semester will be required to listen to chapels they missed, and submit reflection papers to the Office of Student Life.
+All reflection papers are due the last week of the semester.
 Failure to submit the assignment by the deadline may result in a \$50 fine added to the required assignment.